fpoconn/spotify-web/README.md

 * angular services
 * angular with Oath2
 * Route resolves (Resolve) to ensure data has loaded before page is displayed
-* Route guards (CanActivate) to ensure page is not displayed without permission
+* Route guards (CanActivate) to ensure page is displayed with permission
 * custom Pipes
 * http get and post